-On 19 September 2019, the Company finalised a capital raise totalling A\$6,944,000 in the form of SAFE notes which gives the investor a right to acquire ordinary shares at a price issued at A\$2.55.
+On 19 September 2019, the Company finalized a capital raise totaling A\$6,944,000 in the form of SAFE notes which gives the investor a right to acquire ordinary shares at a price issued at A\$0.51.
 The SAFE notes must be mandatorily converted into ordinary shares if an exit event occurs (being an initial public offering (IPO) or a trade sale) or at the maturity date (31 December 2024).
 The SAFE notes were voluntarily converted into ordinary shares on 4 April 2020.
 The SAFE notes were carried at fair value through profit or loss.
+There were no fair value changes in relation to the SAFE notes that were recognized in profit or loss or other comprehensive income.